Mother's love - cute baby 3 months boy with mother in bed (Photo by photomak)

 King David the psalm writer in Psalm 139:13-14 (circa 1500-300 B.C.)

-In the previous paragraph, we compared surgical induced abortion to heart disease mortality rates and found that more Americans died inside their mother's womb than from heart-related diseases.
-But what is the prevalence of abortion in the U.S. since its legalization 43 years ago?
-The most recent figures, as shown in Figure 1, reveal a decrease in the number of abortions since its legalization in 1973.
-For example, in 2012 the CDC reported that 699,202 abortions were legally performed , down from 730,322 in the previous year.
+In the paragraph above, we compared surgical induced abortion to heart disease and found that a similar number of Americans die from heart disease and abortion.
+But what is the prevalence of abortion in the U.S. since its legalization 46 years ago?
+The most recent figures reveal a decrease in the number of abortions since its legalization in 1973.
+For example, in 2015 the CDC reported that 638,169 (49 reporting areas) abortions were legally performed , down from 652,639 (48 reporting areas) in the previous year.
 If we go back to the year 1973, the first year of its legalization, we find that there were 615,831 infants who were aborted .
-This represents a difference of 88,371 abortions.
-The Guttmacher Institute (GI) also tracks abortion rates .
-Their totals are higher by about 100 to 500 thousand, however, the overall trend showing a decline in abortion rates is identical to the CDC.
-The CDC's numbers were used since they provided the latest data (i.e., 2012) as of the writing of this article.
+This represents a difference of 22,338 abortions.
+The Guttmacher Institute (GI) also tracks abortion rates corroborating the CDC's documented decline in abortions performed across the United States.
+GI's latest year of reporting is 2014 and uses a rate of abortions per every 1,000 women aged 15-44 as shown in Figure 1 below.

 If we consider the political landscape of the U.S. during Roe v.
 Wade, we find that abortion was legalized under Pro-Life Republican President Richard Nixon (1969-1974) with six Republican-appointed Justices sitting on the U.S. Supreme Court, five of whom ruled in favor of Roe v.
 Wade.